arupkpatel/Emotion_Detection/README.md

 them to grayscale.

 We have successfully got the desired output when tested on a number of faces including 2 of our classmates with an accuracy of 95 percent.

+Note: This project is done by team 'Exzodia' of SRM Institute of Science and Technology, Vadaplanai.
+This team was formed by me and 2 of my friends Visha Bharthy and Abhishek Nath.